Human Development Degree

 Advanced Studies in Working with Families in a Diverse World

-In this type class students will assess psychosocial development stages for and with families with focus on customs, traditions, values, and beliefs.
+In this type class, students will assess psychosocial development stages for and with families with focus on customs, traditions, values, and beliefs.
+Students will learn how such factors affect human development.

 Advanced Studies in Writing Our Stories